cloydlau/json-editor-vue/README.md

 ### Peer Dependencies

 - `vue`
-- `vanilla-jsoneditor` standalone bundle provided by svelte-jsoneditor
+- `vanilla-jsoneditor`: standalone bundle provided by `svelte-jsoneditor`
-- `@vue/composition-api` only for Vue 2.6 or earlier
+- `@vue/composition-api`: only for Vue 2.6 or earlier

 <br>